sshleifer/time/README.md

 ### Documentation

 ## Recently done
+### 4/10
-* Design a somewhat useful homepage (4/10)
+* Design a somewhat useful homepage
 * Have a link from the homepage to a page where you can create a user.
-(4/10)
-* Fix bugs with restarting server on file change (still minor oddity on first restart, but no problems with functinoality) (4/10)
+* Fix bugs with restarting server on file change (still minor oddity on first restart, but no problems with functinoality)
-* Auto compile new pages' less and js (4/10)
+* Auto compile new pages' less and js
-* plan is horrible - think about and write out how things are going to work and link to it (4/10)
+* plan is horrible - think about and write out how things are going to work and link to it
+* Implement user pages, and link to the new user's page after a user is created
+* Allow user to enter how they spent time on their user page

+### 4/11
+* allow you to specify start time, end time = now